Microsoft/go/eng/doc/fips/README.md

 A program built with `systemcrypto` always uses the system-provided cryptography library for supported crypto APIs.
 This is the case for `opensslcrypto` (always using OpenSSL), `cngcrypto` (always using CNG) and `darwincrypto` (always using CommonCrypto/CryptoKit).
 If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

-The following sections describe how to enable FIPS mode and the effect of the `GODEBUG=fips140` and `GOFIPS=1` settings on each supported platform.
+The following sections describe how to enable FIPS mode and the effect of the `GODEBUG=fips140=on` and `GOFIPS=1` settings on each supported platform.

 > [!NOTE]
 > Since Go 1.24, setting `GOFIPS=1` is equivalent to setting `GODEBUG=fips140=on`.
+> The latter is the recommended way to enable FIPS mode.
+> If `GODEBUG=fips140=[...]` is set to `on` or `only`, `GOFIPS` has no effect.
+>
-The latter is the recommended way to enable FIPS mode.
-Support for the `GOFIPS` environment variable will be removed in Go 1.25.
+> Support for the `GOFIPS` environment variable will be removed in Go 1.25.

 > [!NOTE]
 > The options described in this section have no effect at build time, only runtime.
 When the Go program starts up, it examines its environment variables and other platform-specific configurations.
 This is normally the desired behavior.
 See [`requirefips`](#build-option-to-require-fips-mode) for info about an optional build tag that may affect FIPS mode.

+Since Go 1.24, the Go runtime has an independent FIPS mode, and it may be important to distinguish its FIPS mode from the system or crypto engine's FIPS mode.
+The most familiar difference is that it changes TLS stack behavior.
+The [Go Runtime FIPS mode](#go-runtime-fips-mode) section describes this in more detail.

+Go 1.24 also introduces `GODEBUG=fips140=only`.
+It acts as `GODEBUG=fips140=on`, but also makes a best effort to panic if a non-FIPS 140-3 compliant algorithm is used.
+This setting is partially supported in Go 1.24.

 ### Linux FIPS mode (OpenSSL)